-Mono Lake is a saline lake in California known for its iconic Tufa Towers that are a result of limestone deposits.
+Mono Lake is a saline lake in California known for its iconic Tufa Towers which are a result of limestone deposits.
 It’s one of the most underrated places in California.
 And is one of the oldest lakes in North America which began forming about 750,000 years ago.
 There are many things to do at Mono Lake and it’s worth a stop if you’re visiting the Eastern Sierras.

 This post contains affiliate links.
 If you click my link, I make a small percentage (at no extra cost to you).
 This helps me keep the travel blog running.